flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 16. Power Input
 ^^^^^^^^^^^^^^^
-5V @ 4A input for FlytPOD.
+Power input gives 5V at 4A power for FlytPOD.

 17. Micro SD/eMMC